Consulate General of the United States, Chennai

 The Consulate General of the United States of America in Chennai represents the interests of the United States government in Chennai, India and surrounding regions.
 The consulate reports to the ambassador at the U.S. Embassy in New Delhi.
-The current Consul General, the 26th, is Judith Ravin, incumbent since September 2020.
-She was preceded by Robert G. Burgess.
+The current Consul General, the 27th, is Christopher W. Hodges, incumbent since July 2023.
+He was preceded by Judith Ravin.

 Ranked one of America's biggest adjudication posts in the world, the Chennai Consulate also ranks first globally in processing employment-based visas, ranks among the top globally in issuing 'L' and 'H' category visas, and ranks eighth globally in terms of all category of visas being issued.
 As of 2009, about 20,000 visitors enter the consulate every month to obtain a range of services, including the American Library and cultural and educational programs conducted by the Consulate General.

 Location

 The Consulate General building is located at 220 Anna Salai, and abuts the Oxford University Press building.
 The building stands at the intersection of Anna Salai and Cathedral Road on the Gemini Circle facing the Anna Flyover on a land leased for long-term from St. George's Cathedral and has entrance on both roads.
 Both the Consulate General and the American Library Center are located in the same building.